QuaSi-Software/Documentation/docs/resie_input_file_format.md

 For example, a date is given as `24.12.2024 00:00`, the corresponding datetime format would be `dd.mm.yyyy HH:MM`.
 Or, `Dec/24/2024 000000` could be read in with the format specifier `u/dd/yyyy HHMMSS`

-### Time and time series data
+### Time series data

 Following the metadata block, the time series data is listed with one `timestamp` and `value` pair per line, separated by semicolon `;`, or only a value per line, depending on the `time_definition`.
 The number value should use a point `.` as the decimal separator.
 If a datestamp is given as timestamp, note that leap days will be filtered out.
 If the datestamp includes daylight savings, a timezone has to be specified to ensure correct internal handling.
+Currently, only profiles with an equidistant time step width are supported.

+### Handling of time, time zones and weather data

+As the [pvlib documentation](https://pvlib-python.readthedocs.io/en/stable/user_guide/timetimezones.html) perfectly summarises, "dealing with time and time zones can be a frustrating experience in any programming language and for any application".
+We try to be as clear as possible about how ReSiE deals with time and timestamps.

+Internally, ReSiE works with timestamps in seconds relative to the starting date of the simulation.
+Along to the timestamp in seconds, a datetime for each simulation step is used to read out the related data of the given profiles.
+For all profile data, a corresponding datetime index is either read out of the profile file or is created with the given metadata during initialization.
+The datetime profiles are internally converted to local standard time without any DST.
+This also applies to the datestamp of the output!
+Leap days are filtered out in all inputs and outputs to ensure consistency with weather data sets, as usually they are given with 8760 hours per year.
+"Filtered out" means that if data is given with a datestamp on the 29.2, it is skipped completely.

+The weather data can be read in from an EPW file or from a DWD .dat file.
+Both are mapped to a datestamp covering the simulation period.
+The weather data is repeated, if more than one year should be simulated.
+This also works for fractions of a year, e.g. if only December and January should be simulated.

+In energy systems with a high share of renewable energies, the weather has a key role for the simulation results.
+Therefore, special attention should be paid to the time definition of the weather data.
+This is particularly important if the horizontal solar radiation has to be converted to a tilted surface.
+Therefore, the solar position and directly related to this a precise time has to be given along with the radiation data.
+A shift of half an hour of the time can have significant impact on the solar position and therefore on the effective radiation on a tilted surface.
+This is particularly noticeable with vertical surfaces.

+To complicate matters, the definitions of time from DWD and EPW are not consistent.
+The DWD defines the solar radiation given at a specific timestep as the mean value over the period *previous* to the time indicated.
+The air temperature is measured half an hour *before* the given time as an instantaneous value.[^DWD_TRY_documentation] Although the EPW standard specifies the solar radiation energies (yes, EPW is energy and DWD is power) in the same way as the DWD as the "total amount of [...] solar radiation received [..] during the hour *preceding* the time indicated"[^EnergyPlus_EPW_Definition], temperatures are given as instantaneous temperatures "at the time indicated"[^EnergyPlus_EPW_Definition] respectively the *current* timestep and must therefore be postponed by half an hour for correct mapping to the datetime index.
+The datestamp used in ReSiE for weather data starts on 1.
+January at 00:00 and is mapped to the first data point of the TRY (‘hour 1’, in Europe this would be CET without DST, which is "winter time" all year long).
+This means that in ReSiE, the data specified for a datestamp represents the hour **following** the time indicated.
+While the ambient temperature is an instantaneous value from half an hour *ahead* of the timestamp, the solar radiation data is the mean/sum of the hour *ahead* of the current timestamp.
+When entering profile data from measurements, this should be considered accordingly!

+**Note on EPW**: Any DST or timezones that can be defined in the EPW header are not taken into account in ReSiE.
+A theoretically definable timestep deviating from 1 hour can currently not be handled either in ReSiE using the global weather file!
+Use individual profiles if you want to use data with a higher temporal resolution.

+For details on the definition of the EPW format, see the DesignBuilder documentation[^EnergyPlus_EPW_Definition].
+For more information on the .dat DWD format for typical meteorological years, refer to the documentation, available at [^DWD_TRY_documentation] (German only).

+[^DWD_TRY_documentation]: Deutscher Wetterdienst: Handbuch Ortsgenaue Testreferenzjahre von Deutschland für mittlere, extreme und zukünftige Witterungsverhältnisse.
+2017.
+Available at [here](http://www.bbsr.bund.de/BBSR/DE/FP/ZB/Auftragsforschung/5EnergieKlimaBauen/2013/testreferenzjahre/try-handbuch.pdf?__blob=publicationFile&v=).

+[^EnergyPlus_EPW_Definition]: DesignBuilder: EnergyPlus Weather File (EPW) Format.
+Available [here](https://designbuilder.co.uk/cahelp/Content/EnergyPlusWeatherFileFormat.htm).

-To ensure accurate simulation results, users must adhere to the following guidelines:
+In general, to ensure accurate simulation results, users must adhere to the following guidelines:

-- **Alignment of time steps across profiles**: Ensure that the considered year in all profiles are synchronized, particularly concerning their starting day.
+- **Alignment of time steps across profiles**: Ensure that the considered year in all profiles is the same, particularly concerning the starting day when dealing with demands.
 This is important because the first weekday of a year can significantly affect energy demand profiles.
-- **Consistency of weather-related data:** Weather-dependent demand (such as heating demand) or supply profiles (like PV and wind power) must be simulated using the same weather data that is provided to ReSiE.
+- **Consistency of weather-related data:** Weather-dependent demand (such as heating demand) or supply profiles (like PV and wind power) should be simulated using the same weather data that is provided to ReSiE.
 Inconsistencies in weather data can result in inaccurate demand or supply simulations.
 - **Uniform definition of time steps across simulation tools**: It is crucial to maintain a consistent definition of the time step across different simulation tools and weather data sets.
 Specifically, ensure clarity on whether the value provided for a particular time step represents the period before, around, or after the specified timestamp.
-- **Handling of localized time and daylight savings time (DST)**: When using localized time, especially where daylight saving time is observed, schedules must be carefully managed to align with the correct timestamps.
-If a profile uses a time zone that observes DST, ReSiE internally converts it to local standard time because weather data typically does not include DST adjustments.
-For instance, a schedule indicating a start time of 7 am in Europe/Berlin corresponds to 7 am in both summer and winter in localized time, but this translates to 6 am in local standard time during summer.
+- **Handling of localized time and daylight savings time (DST)**: When using localized time, especially when daylight saving time is included, schedules must be carefully managed to align with the correct timestamps.
+If a profile uses a time zone that includes DST, ReSiE internally converts it to local standard time because weather data typically does not include DST adjustments.
+For instance, if a demand profile was externally calculated based on a schedule indicating a start time of 7 am in Europe/Berlin, this corresponds to 7 am in both summer and winter in localized time, but it translates to 6 am in local standard time during summer.
 Therefore, if your profile includes DST, you must provide a timestamp along with a time zone identifier to ensure accurate handling within ReSiE.

 ### Aggregation and segmentation of profile data